mikesimons/kpatch/README.md

 It is based around three very simple features; `selectors`, `expressions` and `merges`.

+## WIP :boom:
+kpatch is still in early development but has been released early as it does most of what I'd intended it to.
+There are definitely edge cases that will cause a panic.
+I do not anticipate the expression language nor command line usage to change in incompatible ways but given the early days reserve the right.
+Code structure will definitely change.

 ## Selectors
 Selectors use [gval]() to match manifests to process.
 If a manifest does not match the selector it is printed as it was read.
 Some example selectors: